denisecase/hunt-1/README.md

 ### Backend Language

-Coming to backend language, we have decided to use Node.js as it is light-weight and efficient when it comes to real-time applications that should run across distributed devices like:
+Coming to backend language, we have decided to use Node.js, express framework as it is light-weight and efficient when it comes to real-time applications that should run across distributed devices like:

     •	an iPhone SE
     •	an Android device